Pascati/EldoriaNotes/content/Sessions/Session 3.md

 ### Back to Camille and Cordelia
 - Grabs their bag and anything near and dear to them
 	- One of the items they grab is a notebook with their name written on the front - not in their handwriting - and shoves it into their bag
-- As they leave, Camille drags their feet in the dirt to leave the trail (and plans to cast [Prestidigitation] every so often to leave a magical trail)
+- As they leave, Camille drags their feet in the dirt to leave the trail (and plans to cast ==Prestidigitation== every so often to leave a magical trail)
 - Cordelia hides near the entrance of the bar
 	- Stealth: dirty 20
 - Cal and Kaya catch up to the bar
 	- Cal rolls Stealth and Perception (idk I think it was good)
-- Cal asks Camille where they saw "Cory" last
+- Cal asks Camille where they saw [[Dox|"Cory"]] last
 	- Behind the tailor's shop -- which is where he goes
 	- WIS CHECK: He remembers a conversation about meeting behind the bar
 		- HE BOOKS IT TO THE ALLEYWAY (doesn't see anybody there)